Bridging the GAAP: March 2023

 On February 28, 2023, the Government of Canada announced that suppliers of federal procurements greater than $25.0 million will be required to measure and disclose their greenhouse gas (GHG) emissions and adopt a science-based target to reduce them in line with the Paris Agreement.
 The new rule takes effect April 1, 2023.
 A similar requirement has been proposed for contractors of the U.S. Government.

-Rikki is the Director of Quality at Centri Business Consulting.
+Rikki is a Senior Director at Centri Business Consulting.
 He has more than 16 years of public and private accounting experience.
 He joined Centri in November 2020 and leads the firm’s quality and concurrence review...

 About Centri Business Consulting, LLC